 Emil previously worked for the United States Department of Labor (DOL), Employee Benefits Security Administration where he focused his time on issues related to the Employee Retirement Income Security Act (ERISA).
 His experience at the DOL allows him to help clients understand the complex provisions of ERISA, including fiduciary obligations.
 Emil also managed the commercial regulatory affairs program at Providence Health Plan where he led a team of professionals to provide regulatory compliance assistance for a multi-billion-dollar health insurance issuer.

 Emil has represented clients before the SEC, various state securities regulators, state accountancy boards, medical and osteopathic boards, the USPTO, various state bars, and within state and federal courts.
+He is often called upon to provide advice and has been retained as an expert to help panel counsel and hearing officers understand the nuances of USPTO matters.

 J.D., Howard University School of Law - Washington, DC